-Using www.ancestry.com we can find William in the 1901 census living at the Red Lion public house in Hope with his grandmother Elizabeth Moses 63 who is the publican and his younger brother Percy 12 years old.
-William Frederick is 18 and listed as a brewers clerk
+Using www.ancestry.com we can find William Frederick in the 1901 census living at the Red Lion public house in Hope with his grandmother Elizabeth Moses 63 who was the publican.
+Also listed on the census was William’s younger brother Percy who was 12 years old.
+William Frederick was 18 and listed as a brewers clerk.

-In the 1911 census William is 28 years of age and is still working as a brewers clerk.
-His grandmother Elizabeth is now a widow at 73 years of age; she is listed as a licenced Victualler of the Red Lion Hope.
-Percy Maddock is 22 and listed as a barman.
+In the 1911 census William was 28 years of age and was still working as a brewers clerk.
+His grandmother Elizabeth was then a widow of 73 years of age; she was listed as a licenced Victualler of the Red Lion Hope.
+Percy Maddock was 22 and listed as a barman.

-On 16th June 1915 at the age of 26 Percy Maddock unfortunately passes away, in his will he leaves his effects to Private William Frederick Maddock of the 17th battalion RWF, totalling £689 4s.
-8d.
+(On 16th June 1915 at the age of 26, William’s brother Percy Maddock unfortunately passed away.
+In his will he left his substantial effects to Private William Frederick Maddock of the 17th battalion RWF, totalling £689 4s.
+8d).

-We find that the 17th Battlion RWF was formed in Llandudno on 2nd February 1915, training commenced in August at Winchester and during the first week of December left for France as part of the 38Th division 115th Brigade.
+The 17th Battlion of the RWF was formed in Llandudno on 2nd February 1915.
+Training commenced in August at Winchester and during the first week of December left for France as part of the 38th division 115th Brigade.

 During the first week of July 1916 the 38th division was in the trenches looking at the task that faced them, the biggest wood on the Somme.
 Mametz wood covered an area of 200 hundred acres, from their positions in the trenches this would mean a downhill advance followed by an uphill attack to make contact with the enemy.
 The main battle started on the 7th of July which was repulsed by the Germans and resulted in 400 dead.
 An unsupported attack by the 17th division on the 9th of July was completely unsuccessful.